 This series is designed to meet the information needs of individuals who have received an Alzheimer’s diagnosis, their care partners and professionals.
 Classes were selected by experienced care partners and range from legal and financial planning to communicating and healthy living.
 The goal of the series is to help people with dementia and their care partners maintain an optimal level of social, mental and physical health as they encounter new challenges related to Alzheimer’s disease and other dementias.

-Twin Cities-East: The current series runs through February-June 2013.
+Brainerd: The current series runs through December 2013.

 To receive more information about education, contact Debbie Richman at 952.857.0551.

 The Alzheimer's Association is pleased to offer educational classes to groups of all sizes and ages.
 Target audiences include, but are not limited to:

 To schedule a class or for more information, including class fees, contact Deborah Richman, education manager: